CoffeeSprout/ansible-role-dante-proxy/README.md

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-Setup Dante to pass traffic from any to any if you login as dante / inferno.
-Note: not all browsers support this *glares at Chrome*
+This sets up Dante to pass traffic from any to any if you log in as `dante` with the password `inferno`.
+Note that not all browsers support this.

       - hosts: servers
         roles: